 l) Junior Section

-The club encourage junior participation and aim to achieve and maintain a healthy section of up to 75 junior members.
+The Club encourages junior participation and aims to achieve and maintain a healthy section of up to 75 junior members.

 k) Times